prebid/prebid.github.io/prebid-server/endpoints/openrtb2/video.md

 ```javascript
 durationrangesec = [15, 30]
 ```
-These values would indicate that ad durations of 15 ansd 30 seconds were allowed with this bid.
+These values would indicate that ad durations of 15 and 30 seconds were allowed with this bid.

 If `podconfig.requireexactduration` is set to `false`, then the ads durations will be rounded up to the closest value in the `durationrangesec` array.
 Implicit minimum bid duration is 0.